18F/C2/doc/team_practices.md

 All code changes should originate in a story on the [story tracker](https://pivotaltracker.com/n/projects/1149728).

 Stories are clarified and prioritized in weekly iteration planning meetings (IPM).
 Team members self-select story ownership.
-Production deployments happen multiple times a week, so keep master in production-ready shape.
+Production deployments may happen one to several times a week, so keep master in production-ready shape.

 Here is an example workflow: